University of California San Diego

-This project builds upon a successful 13-year collaboration that developed the capability to routinely acquire, process and archive ocean current measurements from hull mounted shipboard acoustic Doppler current profilers (ADCPs) onboard the RVIB Nathaniel B. Palmer (NBP) and ARSV Laurence M. Gould (LMG) research vessels.
-The long-term science objectives are to measure the seasonal and interannual variability of upper ocean currents within the Drake Passage, to combine this information with similar temperature observations to study the variability in the heat exchange, and to characterize the velocity and acoustic backscatter structure in the Southern Ocean on a variety of time and space scales.
-The onboard equipment includes 150kHz NB ADCPs (running since the start of the project) and newer 38kHz phased array ADCPs (installed on the LMG in 2004 and on the NBP in 2009).
-The collected, QC’ed data is used by a wide variety of Antarctic science programs and is easily accessible for retrospective analyses, planning future observations and validating numerical models.
+This project builds upon a successful 13-year collaboration that developed the capability to routinely acquire, process, and archive ocean-current measurements from hull mounted shipboard acoustic Doppler current profilers (ADCPs) onboard the RVIB Nathaniel B. Palmer (NBP) and ARSV Laurence M. Gould (LMG) research vessels.
+The long-term science objectives are to measure the seasonal and interannual variability of upper-ocean currents within the Drake Passage, to combine this information with similar temperature observations to study the variability in the heat exchange, and to characterize the velocity and acoustic backscatter structure in the Southern Ocean on a variety of time and space scales.
+The onboard equipment includes 150kHz narrow-band ADCPs (running since the start of the project) and newer 38kHz phased array ADCPs (installed on the LMG in 2004 and on the NBP in 2009).
+The collected, QC’ed data is used by a wide variety of Antarctic science programs and is easily accessible for retrospective analyses, planning future observations, and validating numerical models.

 Field Season Overview: